carbon-language/carbon-lang/docs/design/sum_types.md

 }
 ```

-An alternative declaration consists of the alternative name, followed by an
-optional parameter list in parentheses, much like the syntax of a function
-declaration.
-A value of a function-like alternative is specified by "calling" it
+A value of a function-like alternative is specified by "calling" it like a
-like a function, and a value of a "bare" alternative like `None` is specified by
+function, and a value of an empty alternative like `None` is specified by naming
-naming it:
+it:

 ```carbon
 var my_opt: Optional(i32) = Optional(i32).None;